gileoo/SPBView/doc/Manual.md

 # User Manual

+Please get in touch, if the information is not sufficient or you encounter any other problem.

 ## I) Configuration

 For now, some configurations have to be done in config files before an experiment can be analyzed.